-Total electricity capacity rose to 3.9 GW in 2018.
-The installed electricity capacity is mainly thermal 2.3 GW (59% in 2018), with gas accounting for 33.3% of total capacity (1.2 GW), while hydropower accounts for 25% of total capacity (about 900 MW).
-The share of wind in the installed capacity has tripled since 2010, from 4% to 14% in 2018 (530 MW).
+The installed capacity rose to 3.8 GW (end of 2019).
+Gas accounts for 28% of total capacity (1.1 GW), while hydropower accounts for 27% (1 GW).
+The share of wind has more than tripled since 2010, from 4% to 14% in 2019 (530 MW).

-The most important energy source for energy supply in Lithuania is oil which accounts for 70 kt in 2018.
+The most important energy source for energy supply in Lithuania is oil which accounts for 70 kt in 2019.
 It’ important to mention that Lithuania's oil production is very limited, the major part of oil is imported (9.8 Mt in 2019) from Russia.
 The country has two oil terminals: Klaipeda (9 Mt/year) and Butinge (capacity of about 14 Mt/year).
 Both of them are in operation since 1999.

-Another important role in the energy supply of Lithuania plays gas, which amounts to approx. 2.4 bcm in 2018.
+Another important role in the energy supply of Lithuania plays gas, which amounts to approx. 2.7 bcm in 2019.
 Lithuania imports all of its natural gas.
 The gas is imported from Russia by pipe, LNG is from Norway since 2014.
 Lithuania plans to increase the use of LNG instead of Russian piped gas to ensure more competitive prices.

 Biomass and heat

-The third biggest energy source in Lithuania is energy out of biomass and heat, which accounted for 1.4 Mtoe in 2018.
+The third biggest energy source in Lithuania is energy out of biomass and heat, which accounted for 1.7 Mtoe in 2019.

 Last update: 03 2021